Here’s how to maintain a healthy digestive system in order to avoid a dependency on supplemental digestive enzymes.

-Step 2: Drink fenugreek tea.
-It acts as a decongestant for the bile ducts and helps support normal bile flow.
+Fenugreek acts as a lubricant for bile ducts and helps support normal bile flow.

-Step 3: Have cinnamon with every meal.
-Cinnamon supports healthy blood sugar levels while supporting normal bile flow.
+Have cinnamon with every meal.
+Cinnamon supports healthy blood sugar levels, while also supporting normal bile flow.

-Step 4: Mix 1-2 tbsp of olive oil with 1-2 tsp of lemon juice.
-Shake and drink every morning OR night on an empty stomach for 1 month.
-This will exercise the liver and gallbladder, while supporting healthy bile flow in the bile and pancreatic ducts.
+Mix 1-2 tbsp organic olive oil with 1-2 tsp lemon juice.
+Shake and drink every morning or night on an empty stomach for one month.
+This will exercise the liver and gallbladder while supporting healthy bile flow in the bile and pancreatic ducts.

-Step 5: Drink a big glass of water 15-20 minutes before each meal.
-This will super-hydrate your stomach, encouraging it to produce more hydrochloric acid and increasing the flow of bile and pancreatic enzymes.
+Drink a big glass of water 15-20 minutes before each meal.
+This will super-hydrate your stomach, encouraging it to produce more hydrochloric acid and increase the flow of bile and pancreatic enzymes.

-Step 6: Consider regular detoxification of the liver and fat cells, which store toxins that are processed through the liver.
-Regular cleansing can help one achieve optimal digestion.
+Consider regular detoxification of the liver and fat cells, which store toxins processed through the liver.
+Regular cleansing can help one maintain optimal digestion.